tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-143-reorder-list.md

 		// can continue processing.
 		current = next;
 	}

 	// We need to set the slow pointer's next to null so that
-	// the list is properly terminated.
-Otherwise we get a
+	// the first half of the list is properly terminated. slow.next = null;
-	// circular list.
-	slow.next = null;

 	// Finally we merge the two lists.